-A system and method identifies a subject for a source document.
-The system and method identifies a collection of peer documents from the same domain as the source document.
+A system and method identify a subject for a source document.
+The system and method identify a collection of peer documents from the same domain as the source document.

 For each of the peer documents, a collection of linking documents containing a hyperlink to the peer document is identified.
 For each of the peer documents, a label is generated by choosing the longest-match anchor text of the linking documents.